Me

 About Me

-I am a PhD student in the Machine Learning Group at the University of Cambridge.
-I expect to finish in March 2024, and I’m looking for job opportunities in industry.
-I’m supervised by José Miguel Hernández-Lobato, and a member of Darwin College.
-My funding is from the EPSRC, the Michael E. Fisher Studentship in Machine Learning, and a Qualcomm Innovation Fellowship.
-I’m also a part of the ELLIS PhD program, where I am advised by Eric Nalisnic at AMLab UvA.
-Before starting the PhD, I worked for Wolfram Research where I was a developer for the deep learning library for Mathematica.
+Previously, I was a PhD student in the Machine Learning Group at the University of Cambridge.
+I was supervised by José Miguel Hernández-Lobato, and was a member of Darwin College.
+My funding was from the EPSRC, the Michael E. Fisher Studentship in Machine Learning, and a Qualcomm Innovation Fellowship.
+I was also a part of the ELLIS PhD program, where I was advised by Eric Nalisnic at AMLab UvA.

+Before starting the PhD, I worked for Wolfram Research, where I was a developer for the deep learning library for Mathematica.
 I hold an MPhil in Advanced Computer Science from the University of Cambridge, which was supervised by Zoubin Ghahramani and Christian Steinruecken, and a BSc in Electrical and Information Engineering from the University of the Witwatersrand in Johannesburg.
 See my CV for more details.